TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/object.rst

    otherwise it will be ``0``.

-   If *cls* has a :meth:`~class.__subclasscheck__` method, it will be called to determine the subclass status as described in :pep:`3119`.
-Otherwise, *derived* is a subclass of *cls* if it is a direct or indirect subclass, i.e. contained in ``cls.__mro__``.
+   If *cls* has a :meth:`~class.__subclasscheck__` method, it will be called to determine the subkundi status as described in :pep:`3119`.
+Otherwise, *derived* is a subkundi of *cls* if it is a direct or indirect subclass, i.e. contained in ``cls.__mro__``.

-   Normally only class objects, i.e. instances of :class:`type` or a derived class, are considered classes.
+   Normally only kundi objects, i.e. instances of :class:`type` or a derived class, are considered classes.
 However, objects can override this by having a :attr:`__bases__` attribute (which must be a tuple of base classes).

 .. c:function:: int PyObject_IsInstance(PyObject *inst, PyObject *cls)

-   Return ``1`` if *inst* is an instance of the class *cls* or a subclass of *cls*, or ``0`` if not.
+   Return ``1`` if *inst* is an instance of the kundi *cls* or a subkundi of *cls*, or ``0`` if not.
 On error, returns ``-1`` and sets an exception.

    If *cls* is a tuple, the check will be done against every entry in *cls*.